mng-g/demo-terraform-aws-lambda/README.md

 - AWS CLI installed and configured
 - Terraform installed
+- Make installed (for using the Makefile)
-- AWS credentials with permissions to manage S3, DynamoDB, Lambda, IAM, etc.
+- AWS credentials with permissions to manage S3, DynamoDB, Lambda, IAM, API Gateway, etc.

 ---